LaNaScripts/arma-valkyrie/README.md

 Engage dynamic enemy forces that make intelligent use of the light to fight on their terms.

 ### [equipment upgrades](#)
+Use collected scrap to reinforce vehicles, weapons, and equipment and improve their features.
+One man's trash ...

 ### [drone reconnaissance](#)
 * purchase UAVs, set them to patrol a map location, and view a live video feed from the UAV control console